ledcontroller/LEDController/README.md

 # LED-Controller,
 is a restify-API, that can be used to control LED-Strips.

+## And this Readme is somewhat outdated :S
+---

 It is build to run as a service on a Raspberry Pi Zero W. The `AnimationController` constantly updates an [Animation](#Animation).
 The complete `AnimationController` is designed to include [Notifications](#Notification), a Notification can be played at any time and pauses the current Aninmation.
 This allows your LEDs to **Notify** you when you receive an E-Mail.

 <p align="center">